JPSGoncalves/xv6-riscv/README-opensbi-BananaPi-F3.md

 The problem is with cores 1-7, which appear inaccessible pre-Linux.
 Attempts to start them with the above code is partially successful.

-I end up with exactly 4 cores running, and those are visible to Jtag once they are running.
-The others silently fail for some unknown reason.
+I end up with exactly 5 cores running.
+Those are visible to Jtag once they are running.
+The others silently fail Jtag for some unknown reason.

-Note: I presently have a wart in the code having to do with core 1 that is the reason for starting i at 2.
-This should get resolved in a next revision.

 # Jtag Workaround Attempt